Treatment Effect Estimation with Observational Network Data using Machine Learning: Framework and our Network AIPW Estimator

+where we get that the unit-specific treatment effect of unit $i$ is $\thetazeroi = \E_{\Ci,\Xi}[\gonezero(\CXi) - \gzerozero(\CXi)]$.
+Particularly, we assume that given the observable confounders $C_i$ and features $X_i$, we can replace the do-operator by respective conditioning.
+The expectation $\E_{\Ci,\Xi}$ over $\Ci$ and $\Xi$ is with respect to the observational distributions of $\Ci$ and $\Xi$, as defined by the SEM~\eqref{eq:SEM}.
+This notation makes explicit that the EATE is conditional on $\NN$, whereas it remains implicit that it is also conditional on the network $G$.
+We refer to~\cite{sofrygin2017} for a discussion of the interpretation of such conditional effects.

-Estimating $\gonezero$ and $\gzerozero$ by regression machine learning algorithms and plugging them into~\eqref{eq:thetaN} would not result in a parametric convergence rate and an asymptotic Gaussian distribution of our estimator.
-To prove asymptotic normality with convergence at the parametric rate, we add a centered correction term to $\gonezero(\CXi) - \gzerozero(\CXi)$, which yields the estimating equation
+Estimating $\gonezero$ and $\gzerozero$ by regression machine learning algorithms and plugging them into~\eqref{eq:thetaN} would not result in a parametric convergence rate and an asymptotic Gaussian distribution of the so-obtained estimator.
+To obtain asymptotic normality with convergence at the $\sqrt{N}$-rate, a centered correction term involving the propensity score $h^0$ is added to $\gonezero(\CXi) - \gzerozero(\CXi)$, and we can identify the EATE as follows. \begin{lemma} Let $i\in\indset{\NN}$.
+Let